wubzbz/vscode-python-debugger-la64/KNOWN_ISSUE.md

 [**Proposed APIs**](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) are experimental features in VS Code/VSCodium that are still under development and not yet stable for general use.
 They allow extension developers to test new functionality before official release.

 In official distribution builds, these APIs are typically **disabled** by default for stability reasons.
-However, as you have seen in the `extensionEnabledApiProposals` section of `product.json` file, the official VS Code and VS Codium product include pre-approved exceptions in [`product.json`](https://github.com/VSCodium/vscodium/blob/master/product.json) configuration for certain Microsoft and GitHub extensions (like `ms-python.debugpy`), allowing them to use specific Proposed APIs even in release builds.
+However, the official VS Code and VS Codium product include pre-approved exceptions in [`product.json`](https://github.com/VSCodium/vscodium/blob/master/product.json) configuration for certain Microsoft and GitHub extensions (like `ms-python.debugpy`), allowing them to use specific Proposed APIs even in release builds.

 Since this project is a port to loongarch64 architecture with a different extension identifier (`wubzbz.debugpy` instead of the official `ms-python.debugpy`), it doesn't benefit from these pre-approved exceptions in VSCodium.
 Users need to manually enable the Proposed APIs for this extension using one of the methods above.

-This is a security and stability feature of VSCodium/VS Code, ensuring that experimental APIs are only used when explicitly permitted by the user.

 #### Related links